 Where to go big

 Sometimes, big-lure success is a result of matching the hatch.
 Clarks Hill Reservoir is on the Savanah River, where it splits South Carolina and Georgia.
 The lake’s blueback herring are almost as famous as the big bass it produces.
 Each year, the topwater fishing takes off in June, when these nomadic baitfish move to clay and rock points to spawn.
-To match their 8- to 12-inch size, anglers use large saltwater-sized poppers, such as the Cotton Cordell Pencil Popper, which match the herring’s long, slender profile perfectly.
+To match their 8- to 12-inch size, anglers use large saltwater-sized poppers, such as the Cotton Cordell Pencil Popper, which perfectly match the herring’s long, slender profile.

 Tidal water isn’t a place to throw big lures.
 Bass there have a tough life, dealing with constantly moving water.
 Smaller, compact lures are what they want.
 The same goes for most rivers.